truckersmp-cli/truckersmp-cli/README.md

 the `WINEPREFIX` is only mandatory if you are not using the standard `~/.wine/`

+**WARNING !** Your WINEPREFIX must be 64bits, the mod is not 32bits-compatible.

 ## Install ##

 Just clone this repository wherever you want your TruckersMP installation to be.